Corporate Social Responsibility

 The LiFE programme was developed by the Environmental Association of Universities and Colleges (EAUC) and focuses on embedding sustainability across higher education organisations.
 The University intends to use LiFE to highlight progress within the Estates & Campus Services Department and to promote sustainability in other areas of the University.

+We are aiming to achieve Bronze level by July 2019.
 Documentation on our progress with LiFE will be posted here as the project develops.

 Ethical Investment Policy